somebloke1/chroma_mcp_server/docs/refactoring/local_rag_pipeline_plan_v4.md

 - Begin development of `export-rl-dataset` for Phase 2.
 - Plan detailed architecture for automation scripts and shared DB considerations for Phase 3.

+*Implementation Priorities for Enhanced Context Capture:*

+1. **Update `auto_log_chat` Rule First:** ✅
+   - Implement code snippet extraction and diff generation
+   - Add tool sequence tracking
+   - Incorporate confidence scoring mechanism
+   - This captures the richest information at the moment of creation

+2. **Create Context Capture Module:** ✅
+   - Create `src/chroma_mcp_client/context.py` for reusable context extraction logic
+   - Implement functions for:
+     - Code snippet extraction from before/after edits
+     - Diff generation and summarization
+     - Tool sequence tracking and pattern recognition
+     - Confidence score calculation
+     - Bidirectional link management
+   - Add comprehensive documentation and examples
+   - This module will be used by the enhanced `auto_log_chat` rule and potentially other tools

+3. **Update Collection Schemas:** ✅
+   - Enhance `chat_history_v1` schema with new context fields
+   - Add bidirectional linking capabilities to `codebase_v1`

+4. **Improve Analysis & Promotion Workflow:** ✅
+   - Enhance `analyze-chat-history` to use new context fields
+   - Update `review-and-promote` with streamlined candidate approval
+   - Develop better visualization of connections between code and discussions

+5. **Improve Contextual Chunking:** ✅
+   - Refine the codebase chunking strategy to use semantic boundaries
+   - Update indexing to support the enhanced schema

 *Refactoring:*

 - [X] Promotion logic extracted to `src/chroma_mcp_client/learnings.py` (`promote_to_learnings_collection`).
 - [X] Query logic added to `src/chroma_mcp_client/query.py` (`query_codebase`).
+- [X] Extract context capture logic to `src/chroma_mcp_client/context.py` for reusability across tools.
+- [X] Refactor `auto_log_chat` rule to use the new context capture module.
+- [X] Create utility functions for diff generation and code snippet extraction.

 *Testing:*